bigsk1/TermSite/README.md

 You can also connect your github account to vercel and have vercel automatically deploy the github repository for you.

 ## Credit

 Based on M4TT72's awesome [Terminal](https://github.com/m4tt72/terminal).

-Made from Forked Clone of https://github.com/Cveinnt/LiveTerm
+Made from Fork at https://github.com/Cveinnt/LiveTerm